Higher dimensional generalizations of the Thompson groups via higher rank graphs: Constructing groups from suitable categories

-Since categories generalize monoids, we can generalize monoid-theoretic definitions to a category-theoretic setting.
-If $C$ is a category and $a \in X$ then we can consider the set $aC = \{ax \colon x \in C\}$.
-We call this the {\em principal right ideal} generated by $a$.
-Observe that $aC \subseteq \mathbf{r}(a)C$.
-More generally, if $X \subseteq C$ then $XC$ is the {\em right ideal} of $C$ generated by $X$; we allow the set $X$ to be empty and so the empty set is counted as a right ideal.
-We say that a right ideal $A$ is {\em finitely generated} if there is a finite set $X \subseteq C$ such that $A = XC$.
+Since categories generalize monoids, we can extend monoid-theoretic definitions to a category-theoretic setting.
+Let $C$ be a category.
+A subset $R \subseteq C$, possibly empty, is called a {\em right ideal} if $RC \subseteq R$.
+In category theory, such sets are called {\em sieves} but we prefer the terminology from algebra.
+If $X$ is any subset of a category $C$ then $XC$ is a right ideal {\em generated by $X$}.
+If the set $X$ is finite we say the right ideal is {\em finitely generated}.
+If $a \in C$ we call $aC$ the {\em principal right ideal} generated by $a$.